Law and Grace (Prague): Interpretation

+Other versions

-Cranach produced several compositions on the theme of ‘Law and Mercy’ that adhere to the arrangement of two halves depicting the Old and New Testament.
+Cranach produced several other compositions on the theme of ‘Law and Mercy’ that adhere to the arrangement of two halves depicting the Old and New Testament.
 In their details, however, they differ markedly.
 The first similar depiction is Cranach's illustration for the title page of Luther’s work Auslegung der Evangelien vom Advent bis cum Ostern (1528, Wittenberg) that corresponds with the Prague picture, which is one of two surviving early types.

-The second one of the early versions (‘the Gotha type’, 1529) is owned by the Friedenstein Castle Foundation, Gotha (Stiftung Schloss Friedenstein Gotha).
-It differs from the Prague version above all in how both scenes are divided from each other, thus recalling the two sides of an open book.

-The left-hand side portrays Christ as the ruler of the sphere and the justice of the Last Judgment with rows of supplicants on both sides.
-Below on Earth, a naked and defenceless man (Adam), pursued by death and the devil, is fleeing into burning hell with its heads of sinners.
-Moses, surrounded by prophets, strictly points a finger at the pages of the Ten Commandments and confirms the inevitability of his fate.

-In the right-hand side, John the Baptist points to the naked man Christ on the cross as the Saviour (in the words of John's Gospel, (1:29): ‘Behold, the Lamb of God, who takes away the sin of the world!’)
-Blood from Christ's side, bringing salvation and mingling with the dove of the Holy Spirit, spurts on to the head of the man (the concept of washing away the sins of man through the Holy Spirit, similar to the celebration of the Eucharist and baptism).
-The Lamb of God stands above the devil and death.
-The resurrected Christ rises over the cave with the empty tomb.
-In another version (Nuremberg, 1529), the Lamb stands in the middle and the resurrected Christ triumphs over death.

 Four scenes on the panels of the winged altarpiece in the church of St Wolfgang in Schneeberg (1532-1539) have similar composition.
 This altarpiece is accompanied by a predella depicting the Last Supper in which the apostles receive the blood of Christ in the form of wine.
 The updated version of the original composition, that Lucas Cranach the Younger also worked on, also includes the Pope among the sinners in the flames of hell.
 According to the chronicle of the town of Jáchymov (Joachimsthal), an altarpiece made in Cranach's workshop portrayed among the apostles both Cranach the Elder and Cranach the Younger, Martin Luther and Frederick the Wise, Elector of Saxony.
 Luther and Melanchton are likewise portrayed as apostles on the retable of the castle church in Dessau (1565) and Cranach the Younger brings them wine.